+For example, in a study with 200 cancer patients undergoing chemotherapy, those who reported higher religiosity also reported less symptom interference, lower levels of severe fatigue, and less sleep disturbance [260].
 Although spirituality and religiosity should be considered as part of the assessment of cancer patients, there is not sufficient evidence to recommend participation in spiritual/religious activities as part of the treatment [65].
 Addressing spiritual concerns has traditionally been regarded as an end-of-life issue, even though such concerns may arise at any time after diagnosis.
 The National Cancer Institute recommends that inquiries into spiritual and religious concerns be postponed for patients with cancer until after diagnosis and treatment options have been discussed and considered by the patient [43].

 Overall, many researchers have found links between spirituality or religion and health outcomes, but they remain cautious about the findings.
+In one systematic review of the literature, many studies did find that religion and spirituality played a positive role in cancer care; however, not all of the studies demonstrated conclusive results [247].
 First, many of these studies involve small sample sizes, nonrepresentative samples, and/or correlational research designs, whereby one cannot infer cause and effect at the conclusion of the study.
-Second, because spirituality and religiosity are complex, multidimensional constructs, it is difficult to derive a correlation with health outcomes [66].
+Second, because spirituality and religiosity are complex, multidimensional constructs, it is difficult to derive a correlation with health outcomes [66; 247].
 Third, many studies do not control for other variables, such as socioeconomic status, age, physical mobility, and social support, all of which may also affect outcomes [67].
 In some cases, when additional variables are controlled for, the significant relationships disappear altogether [66].